Skip to content

 • isolation.

 If you do not deal with a false accusation correctly in your business, it could lead to an employment tribunal claim.
-The person making the false accusation could also be charged with a criminal offence, such as if they accuse another of sexual misconduct.
+In some cases, the person making the false accusation could also be charged with a criminal offence, such as if they accuse another of sexual misconduct.

 Continue reading this article below the form